bright/new-www/_posts/2018-09-12-definition-of-done.md

 ## Feature stages

 In the projects I run, features/stories are broken down into stages with criteria for each step.
-To satisfy the Definition of Done all stages has to be completed and all the criteria met.
+To satisfy the Definition of Done all stages have to be completed and all the criteria met.
 It is key to deliver a high-quality product that follows the industry standards.
-Describing the feature stages ensures that everyone on the team knows exactly what is expected of everything the team delivers.
+Describing the feature stages ensures that everyone in the team knows exactly what is expected of everything the team delivers.
 It also allows me to verify at what stage the feature really is, and if it stays for too long at some phase, it is a signal that something might be wrong.

-Example feature stages I use:
+The example feature stages I use:
 1. Open
   - Waiting for assignment
 1. In progress